-“Our Coley’s toxins are being used in the study of Immunotherapy Combination with Checkpoint Inhibitors.”
+“Our Coley’s Toxins are being used in the study of Immunotherapy Combination with Checkpoint Inhibitors.”

 Tumor Necrosis Factor and Interleukin: One of the agents in Coley’s Toxins that is thought to be biologically active is a lipopolysaccharide which causes fever.
-The resulting fever from the lipopolysaccaride is thought to increase lymphocyte activity and boosts tumor necrosis factor (TNF).
-Tsung and Norton in Surgical Oncology reported that the active agent was thought to be interleukin-12, rather than TNF.
+The resulting fever from the lipopolysaccharide is thought to increase lymphocyte activity and boosts tumor necrosis factor (TNF).
+Tsung and Norton in Surgical Oncology (SO), reported that the active agent was thought to be interleukin-12, rather than TNF.
 Learn More

 Streptokinase: Another hypothesis argues that streptokinase (produced by bacteria of type “streptococcus” together with plasminogen from the patient) is the active agent of Coley’s toxins.
 This hypothesis is supported by the fact that streptokinase has been associated with successful treatment of thromboangiitis obliterans.
 Learn More

-Anti-angiogenesis: In addition to the mechanisms above, Coley’s toxins might be anti-angiogenic – suppressing the formation of new blood vessels which are vital to the growth of tumors.
+Anti-angiogenesis: In addition to the mechanisms above, Coley’s toxins might be anti-angiogenic; suppressing the formation of new blood vessels which are vital to the growth of tumors.
 However, angiogenesis is not biochemically caused by itself, but externally triggered.
 Learn More